qdm12/gluetun-wiki/setup/providers/private-internet-access.md

 - `VPN_ENDPOINT_PORT`: Custom OpenVPN server endpoint port
 - `VPN_PORT_FORWARDING`: defaults to `off` and can be set to `on`to enable port forwarding on the VPN server
 - `VPN_PORT_FORWARDING_STATUS_FILE`: File path to write the forwarded port number to.
 It defaults to `/tmp/gluetun/forwarded_port`.

+## Wireguard

+💁 For now, native support cannot be added, but this is a slow work in progress.

+In the meantime, [@Kieros](https://github.com/Kieros) proposes to use [kylegrantlucas/pia-wg-config](https://github.com/kylegrantlucas/pia-wg-config) to extract a Wireguard configuration file which you can then use with the [custom provider](custom.md#wireguard).

+For VPN server port fowarding with Wireguard, please subscribe to [gluetun/issues/2320](https://github.com/qdm12/gluetun/issues/2320) to be alerted when this is implemented and working.

 ## VPN server port forwarding